 All visitors must report to the office, upon entering the main entrance, to sign in and receive a visitor's pass.
-Visits to classrooms during the first week of school and the last week of school may be limited to ensure a smooth transition.
 Visits by parents to classrooms are encouraged; provided that the visits do not disrupt the educational program, individual students, or create a safety concern.
 Visits by students from other schools are discouraged and must be approved in advance by the administration.